 Mrs T Gibbons and Mr D R Cottingham are Directors of the Investment Adviser.
-Mr A Hopkin and Mr K Insley are Directors of Continental Management Limited, the Secretary, Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Global Fund Services Ltd., the Bermuda Administrator and the Investment Adviser.
-Mr M Harvey was a Director of Continental Management Limited and Global Fund Services Ltd. up until 30 June 2022 and prior to his resignation, which was effective 1 January 2023, he was a Director of the Investment Advisor and indirectly held shares in the Investment Adviser.
-Mr A Sweidan is a shareholder of the Investment Adviser.
+Mr A Hopkin and Mr K Insley are Directors of Continental Management Limited, the Secretary, Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Global Fund Services Ltd., the Bermuda Administrator and the Investment Adviser Mr M Harvey was a Director of Continental Management Limited and Global Fund Services Ltd. up until 30 June 2022 and prior to his resignation, which was effective 1 January 2023, he was a Director of the Investment Advisor and indirectly held shares in the Investment Adviser.
+Mr D R Cottingham and Mr A Hopkin indirectly hold shares in, the Investment Adviser.
+Mr K Gundle is a shareholder of the Investment Adviser.